Understanding the B1 Organisational Competence Proof for Your AFS Licence Application (Updated June 2025)

 Table of Organisational Competence

-A core component of the B1 organisational competence proof is the Table of Organisational Competence.
-This table is essential for your AFSL application as it allows ASIC to assess whether your responsible managers possess the necessary organisational competence.
-You must clearly present each responsible manager’s relevant experience and qualifications in this table.
+A core component of the former B1 Organisational Competence proof was the Table of Organisational Competence.
+This table was essential for AFSL applications under the previous system as it allowed ASIC to assess whether responsible managers possessed the necessary organisational competence.
+Applicants were required to clearly present each responsible manager’s relevant experience and qualifications in this table.

 Submission on Responsible Manager’s Competence (If Applicable)

-In certain situations, you may need to include a Submission on Responsible Manager’s Competence as part of your B1 organisational competence proof.
-This submission is necessary if you are using Option 5, known as “Other demonstration of knowledge and skills,” to demonstrate the competence of a responsible manager.
-Additionally, this requirement applies if a nominated person will be acting as a responsible manager for multiple AFS licensees.
+In certain situations, applicants previously needed to include a Submission on Responsible Manager’s Competence as part of their B1 proof.
+This submission was necessary when using Option 5 (“Other demonstration of knowledge and skills”) to demonstrate a manager’s competence, or if a nominated person would be acting as a responsible manager for multiple AFS licensees.

 How to Complete and Lodge the B1 Organisational Competence Proof